Pennsylvania Department of Health

 Initial comments:Name: - Component: -- - Tag: 0000

-Based on an Emergency Preparedness Survey completed on July 30, 2024, it was determined that Hillcrest Center had deficiencies that have the potential for minimal harm as related to the requirements of 42 CFR 483.73.
+Based on an Emergency Preparedness Survey completed on May 5, 2025, it was determined that Hillcrest Center was not in compliance with the requirements of 42 CFR 483.73.

 Plan of Correction: